Wisdom Projects

 Recently, key state legislatures passed laws that forbid the use of statements made during restorative justice practices against people by police, prosecutors, and courts.
 These advancements are laudable, and we believe strongly that the United States must move resolutely towards widespread, immersive restorative justice practices within communities.

-Our vision for restorative justice elevates humane engagement, humanitarian guidance, and reasonable protection at all times.
+Instead of punishment, suffering, vengeance, and retribution, we value restorative justice that elevates humane engagement, humanitarian guidance, intensive medical and mental health treatment, harmlessness, and reasonable protection from harm at all times.

 Rather than punishment, we foster accountability.